Jacksonville

 Language

-English is the predominant language spoken in Jacksonville, Florida.
+English is predominantly spoken in Jacksonville.

 Cost Of Living